 When it comes to mountains, no other state contains as many of the highest peaks as Alaska.
-Due to their remote setting in the Last Frontier, some of these mountains are rarely visited but maintain their daunting status as iconic features of the landscape.
+Due to their remote setting in the Last Frontier, some of these mountains are rarely visited but maintain their daunting status as iconic features of Alaska’s geography.

 Of the top 11 highest mountains in the United States, 10 are located in Alaska and the last, Mount Whitney, is part of the Sierra Nevada range in California.